 I hold a BS in Marketing and an MBA in Business Management from St. John’s University.
 Both degrees have helped me advance my career to higher leadership roles, where I eventually became an entrepreneur and co-owner of Organize Me! of NY, LLC.

 I have been studying martial arts for 15+ years and am currently a Third Degree Black Belt in Elite Goju Karate.
 In my spare time, I teach martial arts and self-defense to both adults and children.
+I enjoy outdoor activities and social events with family and friends.
+I'm open to a good challenge and willing to try anything once.

-I am married to Freddie for 25+ years and mother to Daniella, 21 and Nicolas, 20.
+Married to Freddie for 25+ years and mother to Daniella, 21 and Nicolas, 20.

 When we were deciding what we wanted to be when we grew up, the term “professional organizer” didn’t come to mind, quite frankly because it didn’t exist!
 We both earned business degrees in college and went on to pursue careers in sales and marketing.
 We learned so much, honing our extensive organizational skills in the process.